lzv-nrw/lzv.services.api/README.md

 - change into local directory `cd lzv.services.pdf`
 - run `mvn clean test war:war`

-If all tests successfully passed you will find file `pdfs.war` in newly created directory `target`
+If all tests successfully passed you will find file `lzv-api.war` in newly created directory `target`

 - copy file into webapps directory in your Tomcat container application server